tox-dev/tox/docs/reference/config.rst

           python -c 'print("host: \{}".format("{env:HOSTNAME:host\: not set}")'

 Note that any backslashes remaining after substitution may be processed by ``shlex`` during command parsing.
-On POSIX platforms, the backslash will escape any following character; on windows, the backslash will escape any following quote, whitespace, or backslash character (since it normally acts as a path delimiter).
+On POSIX platforms, the backslash escapes the following character.
+On Windows, it escapes quotes and other backslashes;
+backslashes before whitespace remain path separators.
+UNC prefixes retain their leading pair.
+Single-quoted text is literal on both platforms.

 Special substitutions that accept additional colon-delimited ``:`` parameters cannot have a space after the ``:`` at the beginning of line (e.g. ``{posargs: magic}`` would be parsed as factorial ``{posargs``, having value magic).